The Energy Regulation and Markets Review: Brazil

 ii Energy market rules and regulations

 Sector participants that carry out power trading transactions are obliged to comply with the sector's rules and regulations.
 As a result of the 2004 regulatory reform, participants must prove that 100 per cent of the power sold in PPAs is associated with generation plants of their own or belonging to third parties (by means of PPAs to purchase from them), according to the terms set forth by Decree 5,163/2004.
-Whereas distribution companies need to serve 100 per cent of their market's demand, sellers need to produce or purchase the same amount as sold under PPAs, and consumers need to consume the same amount as purchased under PPAs.
+Whereas distribution companies need to serve 100 per cent of their market's demand, sellers need to produce or purchase the same amount as sold under PPAs, and consumers need to purchase the same amount consumed.

 If they are not able to produce or purchase the total amount of power traded or consumed, participants will be exposed to the short-term market, in proportion with the amount not produced or purchased, to cover their original PPAs.
 Financially exposed participants are:

-- subject to penalties imposed by the CCEE.9
+- may be subject to penalties imposed by the CCEE.8

-The amount of power allocated to each generation plant is determined by its assured capacity, defined as the maximum amount of power that the plant is allowed to sell and is committed to deliver under PPAs.10 This calculation is very important as it sets the limit on the power available for sale (originating from the plants' own power generation).11
+The amount of power allocated to each generation plant is determined by its assured capacity, defined as the maximum amount of power that the plant is allowed to sell and is committed to deliver under PPAs.9 This calculation is very important as it sets the limit on the power available for sale (originating from the plants' own power generation).10

 iii Contracts for sale of energy